 price and availability of natural gas;

 our ability to use derivative instruments to manage commodity price risk;

 the impact of environmental, health and safety, and other governmental regulations, and of current or pending or future legislation;

 uncertainties associated with estimating proved reserves and related future cash flows;

 our ability to replace our reserves through exploration and development activities;

 timely and available drilling and completion equipment and crew availability and access to necessary resources for drilling, completing and operating well;

-other material risks that appear in the Risk Factors section of our Annual Report on Form 10-K filed with the Securities and Exchange Commission.
+other material risks that appear in the Risk Factors section of the prospectus filed with the SEC in connection with our initial public offering.

 You can typically identify forward-looking statements by words such as aim, anticipate, achievable, believe, continue, could, estimate, expect, forecast, goal, guidance, intend, likely, may, might, objective, outlook, plan, potential, predict, project, seek, should, target, will or would and other similar words that reflect the prospective nature of events or outcomes.
 We undertake no responsibility to publicly release the result of any revision of our forward-looking statements after the date they are made.